lpatrician/Ministry-Of-Truth/README.md

 #### TODO ####
 - Finish benchmarking and finalize weights.
-- TODOs for ministry-of-truth pallet
+- TODOs for publicafides pallet